Engineering Cloud Computing

 Students will implement various classic distributed algorithms (such as Map-Reduce, distributed key-value stores) on public clouds, and learn to use various cloud services such as Functions as a Service, various storage services, and how to use cloud VMs to develop and deploy applications.

 The design oriented assignments will involve a large degree of programming and debugging.
 In most cases, the programming assignments are language agnostic (you can pick any reasonable programming language).
-However, you should be comfortable in atleast one systems programming language (C, C++, Rust, Go) for the final assignment.
+However, you should be comfortable in systems programming in C for the final assignment.

 A key learning objective of this course is to design, architect, and implement a distributed system from scratch, and to design useful test-cases for evaluating the implementation.
 Therefore, no starter-code or templates will be provided, to give students the maximum flexibility and freedom to explore the unconstrained design space.
 Points will be awarded for correct and faithful designs, complete implementation, adequate testing, and reports and documentation.

 Most programming assignments will take significantly longer than you anticipate.
 Start early.
 Please see the assignment descriptions below (from last year), to get a sense of how they will look like.
 In general, all programming assignments in this course only specify the "end goal", and you must figure out how to get there: what and how to implement, what libraries to use, etc. There will be no starter-code, no templates, no training wheels.
 You are on your own.
-Apart from assignment 3, there are no group assignments.
+There are no group assignments.

 Likely assignments and schedule: